jeztek/deadchat/README.md

 ### About

+*deadchat* is a cryptographically secure single-room group chat server and client designed to enable a group of trusted friends to communicate with each other over an insecure channel without fear of eavesdropping.

-*deadchat* is a cryptographically secure single-room group chat server and client.
-It features end-to-end encryption where messages are encrypted and decrypted at the end points such that malicious machines on the network cannot eavesdrop on the conversation, including the chat server.
+*deadchat* features end-to-end encryption where messages are encrypted and decrypted at the end points such that the server and malicious machines on the network cannot eavesdrop on the conversation.

+It is assumed that a member of the trusted group will operate the server.

+### DISCLAIMER

+This work represents an endeavor to implement the functionality outlined above.
+It is still a work in progress and is not recommended for use unless you intend to help make improvements.

 ### Usage